-- 1) By August 1 of each year, a citizen support organization or direct-support organization created, approved, or administered by an agency, shall submit the following to the appropriate agency: - a) The name, mailing address, telephone number, and website address of the organization.
+- By August 1 of each year, a citizen support organization or direct-support organization created, approved, or administered by an agency, shall submit the following to the appropriate agency: - The name, mailing address, telephone number, and website address of the organization.

-Florida ABLE, Inc. (d/b/a ABLE United) 1801 Hermitage Boulevard, Suite 210 Tallahassee, FL 32308-7743 850.488.8514 www.ableunited.com
+Florida ABLE, Inc. (d/b/a ABLE United)

+1801 Hermitage Boulevard, Suite 210

+Tallahassee, FL 32308-7743

+850.488.8514

+www.ableunited.com

+The statutory authority or executive order pursuant to which the organization was created.

+1009.986(3), Florida Statutes

-- b) The statutory authority or executive order pursuant to which the organization was created. - 1009.986(3), Florida Statutes; www.flsenate.gov/laws/statutes/2016/1009.986 - b) A brief description of the mission of, and results obtained by, the organization.
+c) A brief description of the mission of, and results obtained by, the organization.

-The mission of ABLE United is to encourage and assist the saving of private funds to help persons with disabilities cover costs that support their health, independence and quality of life.
+The mission of ABLE United is to encourage and assist the saving of private funds to help persons with disabilities cover costs that support their health, independence, and quality of life.

 ABLE United has developed the ABLE United Program to be a qualified ABLE program pursuant to Section 529A of the Internal Revenue Code.
 The program launched on July 1, 2016.
-As of May 15, 2021, 6,863 persons with disabilities have enrolled in an ABLE United account.
-The average account balance is \$6,585.
+As of May 15, 2023, 11,155 persons with disabilities have enrolled in an ABLE United account.
+Over \$80 million has been contributed to these accounts.
 A majority of individuals, 38%, have a developmental disability.
-Over 415,000 unique users have visited the ABLE United website and more than 2,200 different disability, legal, and financial organizations have been engaged.
+Over 550,000 unique users have visited the ABLE United website and more than 2,300 different disability, legal, and financial organizations have been engaged.

-c) A brief description of the plans of the organization for the next 3 fiscal years.
+d) A brief description of the plans of the organization for the next 3 fiscal years.